Kevin Roberts (political strategist): Heritage Foundation

 In October 2021, it was announced that Roberts had been selected to replace Kay Coles James as president of the Heritage Foundation.

 In September 2023, Roberts was selected as president of Heritage Action, the Heritage Foundation's lobbying arm, after executive director Jessica Anderson took a leave of absence in July 2023.
 Roberts "serves both organizations in a joint role".
 In 2023, according to the foundation's filing with the Internal Revenue Service, Roberts was compensated $953,920 annually.

 In January 2024, Roberts said that he did not believe that Joe Biden won the 2020 presidential election.
 He also said that he saw Heritage's role as "institutionalizing Trumpism", adding, "the Trump administration, with the best of intentions, simply got a slow start.
 And Heritage and our allies in Project 2025 believe that must never be repeated."

 When asked during a June 2024 interview whether Heritage would accept the results of the 2024 presidential election regardless of its outcome, Roberts replied, "Yes, if there isn't massive fraud like there was in 2020."
 Despite the persistence of an election denial movement, no evidence of material election fraud in 2020 was found.
 When presented with data from the Heritage election fraud database indicating there were just 1,513 proven instances of voter fraud in the United States since 1982, Roberts responded that fraud is "very hard to document, and the Democrat party is very good at fraud."
-He also said that liberals "are supporting legislation that abortion can happen until three days after the person's born".
+He also claimed without evidence that liberals "are supporting legislation that abortion can happen until three days after the person's born".

 Appearing on Steve Bannon's War Room podcast in July 2024 to be interviewed by former Congressman Dave Brat, Roberts said: "Let me speak about the radical left.
 You and I have both been parts of faculties and faculty senates, and understand that the left has taken over our institutions [...]
 In spite of all this nonsense from the left, we are going to win.
 We're in the process of taking this country back [...] our side is winning."
 He added, "We ought to be really encouraged by what happened yesterday", in reference to the Supreme Court decision Trump v.
 United States, which held that presidents have significant immunity against being prosecuted for actions in office.
 Roberts continued: "We are in the process of the second American Revolution, which will remain bloodless if the left allows it to be".
 Shortly afterward, the foundation released a statement that added, "Unfortunately, they have a well established record of instigating the opposite".